Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: CEM spectra with the polarized photons incident on the absorber at an arbitrary angle

-This condition means, that \(D\) is the characteristic information depth of the surface \ of the sample for CEM\ spectroscopy; no significant number of electrons will reach the sample surface from deeper layers of the sample and/or the photons will not reach a larger perpendicular depth in the sample.
+where \(\sigma^M_\text{max}\) is the maximum eigenvalue of the absorption cross section tensor.
+This condition means, that \(D\) is the characteristic information depth of the surface \ of the sample for CEM\ spectroscopy; no significant number of electrons will reach the sample surface from deeper layers of the sample and/or the photons will not reach a greater perpendicular depth in the sample.

-For multilayers we may follow the same steps, the main difference and question will be the electron escape function, which may become quite complex.
-The conversion electrons emitted from atoms in different layers should be summed up, taking into account the proper escape function(s), which probably may be determined as some good examples of \cite{NagyFero06} show, but this is out of the scope of this paper.
+For multilayers we may follow the same steps (see Appendix~\ref{app:CemsMultiLayer}), the main difference and question will be the electron escape function, which may become quite complex.
+The conversion electrons emitted from atoms in different layers should be summed up, taking into account the proper escape function(s), which probably may be determined as some examples of \Refonlinecite{NagyFero06} show, but this is out of the scope of the present paper.